Committed to Introducing Vertical and Traditional Agricultural Farming Methods

 We are inspired by the Vertical Harvest, located in Jackson, Wyoming.
-The farm is situatedlocated within a see-through glass building that shows crops being grown and harvested.
+The farm is situated within a see-through glass building that shows crops being grown and harvested.
 Vertical Farming can increase crop yields by 10-20x more per acre, farmed and uses up to 98% less water.

 The Grand Teton Club, blessed with our own water source, pump systems and approximately 750,000 gallons of underground potable water storage, is committed to introducing both vertical and traditional agricultural farming methods on the club grounds.